 The consensus among Summit attendees was that a recession is still a year or two in the future.
-In a live survey, our purpose-built app tallied 75% of votes cast for a recession in one to two years (0% voted for a recession in the next 12 months).
-This view is shared by many at Neuberger Berman based on the idea that accommodative central bank policy, momentum in the U.S. economy, and a brightening outlook in some other corners of the markets have strengthened the prospects for a “soft landing” where global economic growth slows, but a recession is averted for now.
-Trade and geopolitical tensions, of course, tend to swing, producing market volatility, as we’ve recently experienced.
+In a live survey, our purpose-built app tallied 75% of votes cast for a recession in 1-2 years (0% voted for a recession in the next 12 months).
+This view is shared by many at Neuberger Berman based on the idea that accommodative central bank policy, momentum in the U.S. economy, and a brightening outlook in some other corners of the markets have strengthened the prospects for a “soft-landing” where global economic growth slows but a recession is averted for now.
+Trade and geopolitical tensions, of course, tend to swing, producing market volatility as we’ve recently experienced.
 In 2018, each major asset class spent some time in negative territory before the public markets rebounded sharply in early 2019.

 See you next year

 We’d like to thank all those who attended the 2019 Investment Leaders Summit and invite anyone interested in attending the 2020 edition of our annual gathering of institutional investors to contact us for more information.